sargef/course-backend/README.md

 Check out your frontend app and try to sign up and create courses Remember to att at http address for images from online

+Any errors and cd back to your root folder and run 'heroku logs --tail' to check your terminal output of any errors